Climate Alliance

 Climate Alliance was founded in 1990 as a network of cities, towns, municipalities and counties located either in Europe or the Amazon Basin, committed to the protection of the world's climate.
-The current 1998 members form the world’s largest city network taking local action on the global climate crisis.
+The current 2,009 members form Europe's largest city network taking local action on the global climate crisis.

-The European Secretariat of Climate Alliance is based in Frankfurt am Main, Germany, and in Brussels, Belgium.
-The members of the Climate Alliance are located in Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Georgia, Germany, Hungary, Ireland, Italy, Luxembourg, North Macedonia, Netherlands, Peru, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
+The European Secretariat of Climate Alliance is based in Frankfurt am Main, Germany, Berlin, Germany and in Brussels, Belgium.
+The members of Climate Alliance are located in Austria, Belarus, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Georgia, Germany, Hungary, Ireland, Italy, Luxembourg, North Macedonia, Netherlands, Peru, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.

 Purpose and aims

-The Climate Alliance comprise 1998 members from 27 countries, as of October 2024.
-Each member aim to reduce greenhouse gas emissions at their source.
+Climate Alliance comprise some 2,000 members from more than 25 countries, as of December 2025.
+Each member aims to reduce greenhouse gas emissions at their source.
 Their allies are the indigenous peoples of the rainforests.
 The indigenous partners are represented by COICA, the Coordination of Indigenous Organisations of the nine neighbouring countries of the Amazon Basin.

 By joining Climate Alliance, cities and municipalities embrace the association's goals: